Advertising has been around for a long time. In fact, the first paid advertisement was a Coca-Cola ad in a French newspaper in 1836.

 - Testing: One of the best ways to get the most from your search and display ads is to test multiple versions of every ad you run.
 Constantly testing multiple versions of your ads will allow you to slowly improve your conversion rates over time, leading to optimal ROI for your ads.
 Google makes a/b testing particularly easy to do, whether it's testing different sets of keywords for search ads, different images for display ads or other variations.

-Credit Union Advertising For Existing Customers
+Bank or Credit Union Advertising For Existing Customers

 For the sake of brevity, I'll start by saying that you can leverage social media and search & display advertising for existing customers just like you can for potential customers.